BryanWilhite/Songhay.DataAccess/README.md

 # Songhay.DataAccess

 These reusable definitions for `System.Data.Common` ([ADO.NET](https://en.wikipedia.org/wiki/ADO.NET)) remind us that the excellent [Entity Framework](https://github.com/aspnet/EntityFramework6) (EF) and [EF Core](https://github.com/aspnet/EntityFrameworkCore) began as an application of the types in this namespace.
-This package is based on [a project file](https://github.com/BryanWilhite/Songhay.DataAccess/blob/master/Songhay.DataAccess/Songhay.DataAccess.csproj) that supports [multi-targeting](http://gigi.nullneuron.net/gigilabs/multi-targeting-net-standard-class-libraries/), declaring support for `net5.0` and `netstandard2.0`.

-This repository represents the work horse that I have driven for over 15 years (depending on my other work horse, `SonghayCore` [[GitHub](https://github.com/BryanWilhite/SonghayCore), [NuGet](https://www.nuget.org/packages/SonghayCore/)]).
-It is quite a pleasure to finally share this work here on relatively newfangled GitHub.

-## version 5.0 breaking changes

-The dominant theme in version 5.0 is about dropping direct support for .NET Framework.
-Microsoft strongly suggests that we support the .NET Framework legacy through targeting .NET Standard 2.0 because .NET Framework 4.71 supports .NET Standard 2.0.
-Moreover, the course of Entity Framework Core [[GitHub](https://github.com/dotnet/efcore)] dominate breaking changes:

-- validation is not baked into Entity Framework Core [[StackOverflow](https://stackoverflow.com/a/43427057/22944)]
-- the `DbContext.Configuration` pattern has been replaced by overriding `DbContext.OnConfiguring` with `DbContextOptionsBuilder` [[docs](https://docs.microsoft.com/en-us/dotnet/api/microsoft.entityframeworkcore.dbcontextoptionsbuilder?view=efcore-5.0)]
-- support for `ConnectionStringSettings` dropped
-- `EntityConnectionStringBuilder` and `ObjectStateManager` is not migrated to .NET 5.0
-- `RegistryKeyExtensions` dropped
-- Oracle-related `TextTemplating` dropped
-- use of [SQL Server Compact](https://en.wikipedia.org/wiki/SQL_Server_Compact) in test the project is dropped

 ## the `Common*` utilities